pengwingokla/MetaAI-segment-anything-model/assignment-3-drone-kalman-filter/README.md

 ### Run Python files

-Put all your code inside the src folder and change `"python main.py"` line inside docker-compose file with your main python folder or script. src folder will directly be copied inside the container.
+Put all your code inside the src folder and change `python main.py` line inside docker-compose file with your main python folder or script. src folder will directly be copied inside the container.
 ```
 docker build .
 docker-compose build